Doctor0Evil/World-of-Darkwood/README.md

 World‑of‑Darkwood is the canonical, engine‑first world bible and content hub for a multi‑biome, multi‑era survival‑horror universe that aims to be deeper, more systemic, and more reactive than traditional MMO worlds while retaining the unforgiving tension of top‑down horror.
-It treats regions, NPCs, creatures, skills, traits, perks, and classes as data‑driven assets wired into a unified horror engine, not as disconnected content drops.[1][2]
+It treats regions, NPCs, creatures, skills, traits, perks, and classes as data‑driven assets wired into a unified horror engine, not as disconnected content drops.

 ***